 You can also check out some other spring speech therapy crafts on this blog post.

-Receptive and Expressive Language Activities for Younger Students
+Spring Speech and Language Activities for Younger Students

 In spring, talking about flowers and insects is a great theme smash!
 For SLPs who love the book, In the Tall Tall Grass by Denise Fleming then get this free Tall tall grass digital lesson plan for teletherapy.